-The Association believes that the composition of school boards must be representative of the population within the school district, including minority groups; that board members must be elected by the voters in the school district; and that board members must be elected from representative districts.
+The Association believes that the composition of school boards must be representative of the population within the school district, including minority groups; that board members must be elected by the voters in the school district; and that board members must be elected from representative districts; and that board members must be elected on a nonpartisan basis.
 The Association opposes federal, state, and local takeovers of public schools, public school districts, and their governing boards.
 The Association also believes that the closing of schools by school boards to avoid legislative corrective action is not in the best interest of students, parents, or school employees.
-The Association further believes that provisions should be made for parents/guardians of students who are attending school in a district other than their home district as part of a court-ordered interdistrict busing plan to have substantive influence on board actions and policies.
+The Association further believes that provisions should be made for parents/ guardians of students who are attending school in a district other than their home district as part of a court-ordered interdistrict busing plan to have substantive influence on board actions and policies.
 The Association believes that school boards must have the authority to decide the location of public schools and privately-managed charter schools within their districts.